felix314159/gophy/README.md

 ---

 Root Authority example:
 * Run your node as the Root Authority and start a new blockchain from scratch.
-Requires access to the file "raprivkey.key" and the password it was encrypted with:
+Requires access to the file "raprivkey.key" and the password it was encrypted with (provided here):
-    *  ```./gophy -syncMode=SyncMode_Continuous_Full -localKeyFile=true -raMode=true -raReset=true -pw=thisisnottheactualrapw -dockerAlias=ra```
+    *  ```./gophy -syncMode=SyncMode_Continuous_Full -localKeyFile=true -raMode=true -raReset=true -pw=supersecretrapw -dockerAlias=ra```

 ---